Overcoming the Peaks and Valleys: Breaking the Feast-or-Famine Cycle That Destroys Small Businesses

 Build a Consistent Marketing Engine

 Stop treating marketing as something you do when desperate.
 Create a sustainable, consistent marketing rhythm that runs regardless of how busy you are.
+Building an operating rhythm ensures marketing never falls off your priority list.

 - Dedicate fixed hours weekly to prospecting—even during feast periods